rishi-160323/FastAPI_todo/readme.md

 FastAPI: A modern, fast (high-performance), web framework for building APIs with Python 3.6+.
 Uvicorn: A lightning-fast ASGI server for FastAPI.
-MySQL: A relational database management system.
+SQLLite: A relational database management system.
 SQLAlchemy: An ORM (Object Relational Mapper) to interact with the database.
 Pytest: A framework for unit testing.